 - Community Engagement – a mindful community is a more connected and engaged community.

 - Quality of Life – practice in mindful living builds self-awareness and increases emotional intelligence, which is correlated with better stress management, improved job performance and decision making, less reactivity, more effective conflict resolution, greater compassion and empathy, and resilience.

 - Public Health – a more intentional focus on personal well-being leads to better overall public health.

 - Safety – a mindful city is a safer city – research shows mindfulness training is correlated with decreases in problem behavior and increases in prosocial behavior.

 Want to help us make Kansas City a Mindful City?
-The Midwest Alliance for Mindfulness is seeking community partners – stakeholders, decision-makers, and budget-setters – in the silos of 1) Leadership & Civic Responsibility, 2) Education, and 3) Healthcare to participate in a brainstorming meeting to forge a mindful path toward greater wellbeing, connection, compassion, and inclusivity in our amazing community.
-We will be offering a presentation on the what, why and how of creating a mindful city and forming breakout groups for idea sharing.
-Contact us with your name, organization and position, as well as your interest in getting involved and we will send you an official invitation to the meeting – space is limited, so pre-registration is required.
+The Midwest Alliance for Mindfulness is seeking community partners – stakeholders, decision-makers, and budget-setters – in the sectors of 1) Business & Government Leadership & Civic Responsibility, 2) Education, and 3) Healthcare to form workgroups to set goals and create objective for cultivating a more mindful Kansas City.
+Contact us with your name, organization and position, as well as your interest in getting involved.

 We are currently collecting data from our October 2019 brainstorming meeting and will be sharing our findings soon!